You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Can Acyclovir Harm an Unborn Baby?
 A Comprehensive Guide

 As a pregnant woman, it's natural to have concerns about the safety of medications during pregnancy.
-One such medication that has raised concerns is acyclovir, an antiviral drug commonly used to treat herpes simplex virus (HSV) infections.
-In this article, we'll delve into the potential risks of acyclovir during pregnancy and explore the available data to answer the question: can acyclovir harm an unborn baby?
+One such medication is acyclovir, an antiviral drug used to treat herpes simplex virus (HSV) infections.
+In this article, we'll delve into the potential risks of acyclovir during pregnancy and explore the latest research on its safety.

 What is Acyclovir?

-Acyclovir is a medication used to treat and manage HSV infections, including cold sores, genital herpes, and shingles.
-It works by inhibiting the replication of the herpes virus, reducing the severity and duration of symptoms.
+Acyclovir is a medication that belongs to the class of antiviral drugs.
+It works by inhibiting the replication of the herpes simplex virus, thereby reducing the severity and duration of symptoms.
+Acyclovir is available in various forms, including oral tablets, capsules, and topical creams.

 Can Acyclovir Harm an Unborn Baby?